att-circ-contrl/TriadDrive/README.md

 * `drive-close-long` -- This is a long-reach drive with closely-spaced probe sites.
 This drive is in service.
-It is intended to hold Atlas probes using the same "rod" scheme as the "v2b" drive.
+It is intended to hold Atlas probes using the same "rod" scheme as the obsolete "v2b" drive.

 Relevant auxiliary components are as follows: